leebyron/testcheck-js/docs/API.md

 contain *Generators*.
 Any values within the provided shape which don't contain generators will be *copied* (with `gen.returnDeepCopy()`).

-Note: Whenever a non-*Generator* is provided to a function which expects a *Generator*, it is converted to a *Generator* with `gen()`.
+Note: Whenever a non-*ValueGenerator* is provided to a function which expects a *ValueGenerator*, it is converted to a *ValueGenerator* with `gen()`.
 That makes calling this function optional for most cases, unless trying to be explicit or when using TypeScript or Flow.

 There are a few forms `gen()` can be used: